Part IX debt agreements

 - a debtor puts a proposal to terminate the agreement to the Official Receiver (AFSA) and this is passed by the creditors in the same way as a debt agreement (s 185P Bankruptcy Act);

-- the debtor fails to make a payment under the agreement for a continuous period of six months (s 185QA);
+- the debtor fails to make a payment under the agreement for a continuous period of six months (s 185QA Bankruptcy Act);

-- the debtor failed to complete the agreement within six months of the time specified in the agreement for its completion (s 185QA); or
+- the debtor failed to complete the agreement within six months of the time specified in the agreement for its completion (s 185QA Bankruptcy Act); or

 - the debtor becomes a bankrupt.

-As mentioned above (see ‘Disadvantages’), termination of a debt agreement constitutes an An action of a debtor that shows they cannot pay what they owe to their creditors. by the debtor and may be used by creditors to bankrupt the debtor (s 40(hd)).
+As mentioned above (see ‘Disadvantages of debt agreements’), termination of a debt agreement constitutes an act of bankruptcy by the debtor and may be used by creditors to bankrupt the debtor (s 40(hd) Bankruptcy Act).

 Personal insolvency agreements under Part X